Towards Precise Channel Knowledge Map: Exploiting Environmental Information from 2D Visuals to 3D Point Clouds: Point Cloud-Based CKM Construction Method

 \subsubsection{{Point Selector}}

 The key challenge in leveraging point clouds for wireless channel modeling is scale: a realistic 3D environmental point cloud $\mathcal{P}_\text{env}$ can contain millions of points, yet only a small fraction meaningfully affects the received signal at a given time of arrival (ToA).
 Processing the entire point cloud not only wastes computation, but also dilutes the model with irrelevant features.
+Moreover, standard point cloud compression methods such as voxelization aggregate local structures within grid cells, which may blur fine-grained geometric details.
 To this end, the Point Selector module introduces a model-driven method to filter the raw point cloud, ensuring that only the geometrically relevant points are preserved for subsequent learning\cite{wang2025point,wang2024channel}.

 The design is inspired by the geometry of ellipsoids.
 By setting the transmitter and receiver as the foci of an ellipsoid, an ellipsoid can be drawn such that every point on its surface corresponds to a constant propagation distance.
 This property naturally links spatial regions of the environment to a specific ToA.
 To account for the finite resolution of the discrete channel model, two confocal ellipsoids are defined to represent the lower and upper bounds of a ToA bin.
 The space between them contains all points that may scatter, reflect, or block EM waves arriving at the receiver within that ToA interval.
 Filtering the raw environment point cloud through this confocal ellipsoid shell yields a selected subset of point cloud, $\mathcal{P}_k$, which is physically tied to the channel response at time $t_k$~\cite{wang2025point}.